 Runnymede has long argued that racial equality must be an intrinsic part of any integration or cohesion strategies.

-Our most recent report on race and immigration, 'This Is Still About Us', shows why this approach remains relevant, addressing ethnic minority attitudes to the European Union in advance of the referendum, among other evidence.
+Our 2015 report on race and immigration, 'This Is Still About Us', shows why this approach remains relevant, addressing ethnic minority attitudes to the European Union in advance of the referendum, among other evidence.

 Our work focuses on understanding and advocating policies to respond to racial inequalities.
 In Local Ethnic Inequalities, produced in conjunction with the Centre on the Dynamics of Ethnicity at the University of Manchester, we outlined inequalities in education, employment, housing and health for every local authority in England and Wales, and continue to investigate these data to understand the nature of ethnic inequalities, and how we can respond to them.

 A briefing, Drifting Upwards or Sliding Back, outlines the key findings.
 The University of Manchester has further produced a profiler allowing you to explore the data in greater depth, including for wherever you live, and how outcomes have changed in the last decade.